 Financial Instruments: Classification and Measurement.
 In January 2016, the FASB issued authoritative guidance that requires equity investments that do not result in consolidation, and are not accounted for under the equity method, to be measured at fair value, and requires recognition of any changes in fair value in net income unless the investments qualify for a new practicability exception.
 For financial liabilities measured at fair value, the change in fair value caused by a change in instrument-specific credit risk will be required to be presented separately in other comprehensive income.
-The authoritative guidance will be effective for Applied in the first quarter of fiscal 2019.
-Early adoption is permitted only for the provisions related to the recognition of changes in fair value of financial liabilities caused by instrument-specific credit risk.
-Applied is currently evaluating the effect of this new guidance on Applied's consolidated financial statements.
+Applied will adopt this standard in the first quarter of fiscal year 2019.
+Applied will make elections on whether to apply fair value or the measurement alternative for equity investments without readily determinable fair values, fair value will be applied prospectively to all equity investments that exist as of adoption.
+Upon adoption, Applied will record a cumulative-effect adjustment to retained earnings for the unrealized gains and losses associated with equity investments with readily determinable fair values.
+Applied currently estimates a net increase to retained earnings of approximately \$21 million with the corresponding net decrease in accumulated other comprehensive income.